Sterzz/pdf-fun/README.md

 # pdf-fun
-Mostly PDF files that break pdf.js or the Firefox webbrowser in some way.<br>
+Mostly PDF files that are specially crafted to break pdf.js or the Firefox webbrowser in some way.<br>
 Made just for fun.